David Oliver (hurdler): Professional

 After leaving college, he pursued track and field professionally.
-In 2006, he won at the Internationales Stadionfest IAAF Golden League meet in Berlin and finished fifth at that year's World Athletics Final.
+While coached by Brooks Johnson, and managed by Marisa Reich he won at the Internationales Stadionfest IAAF Golden League meet in Berlin in 2006 and finished fifth at that year's World Athletics Final.
+It was his first big international victory.

 At the 2008 Penn Relays, Oliver completed the fastest 4×120 yd shuttle hurdle relays of all-time with teammates Aubrey Herring, Joel Brown, Aries Merritt, finishing the rarely contested event in a record time of 53.31 seconds.
 In 2007, he was second at the USA Indoor Track and Field Championships after winning at the Tyson Invitational.
 Outdoors, he improved his personal best to 13.14 seconds, finishing runner-up at the Qatar Athletic Super Grand Prix, and was third at the USA Outdoor Track and Field Championships.
 This meant he qualified for the 2007 World Championships in Athletics and he almost reached the final, being knocked out of the semi-finals after finishing fourth in his race.

 In 2008 Oliver won his first national title in the 60 m hurdles.
 At the 2008 IAAF World Indoor Championships, he was knocked out in the semi-finals stage.
 Later in the year, he ran a personal best of 12.95 seconds at the Qatar Grand Prix.
 He ran a wind-assisted 12.89 seconds in the semi-finals of the United States Olympic Trials and went on to beat Olympic and world silver medalist Terrence Trammell in the final with another windy run of 12.95 seconds.
 Oliver went on to claim the bronze medal in the 110 m hurdles at the 2008 Beijing Olympics, finishing behind Dayron Robles who set an Olympic record and compatriot David Payne.
 He closed the year with victories at the ISTAF meet in Berlin and at the 2008 IAAF World Athletics Final.
 He was the second fastest 110 m hurdler of 2008.
 The 2009 season started promisingly for Oliver, as he recorded 13.09 seconds for his third win in Qatar, but a calf strain resulted in him missing the US Outdoor Championships, and thus the opportunity to qualify for the 2009 World Championships in Athletics.